luajunan/NER-Evaluation-Project/README.md

 ## Project Description

 The main goal for this project is to evaluate and find out how current existing Named-entity Recognition (NER) models fare across different languages.
 The framework aims to evaluate the F1, Recall and Precision scores across various Named-entity Recognition (NER) models.
 These models include Polyglot, SpaCy, NLTK, Deeppavlov, Flair and XLM-Roberta.
+The current framework only accepts 6 languages, namely English, Chinese (Simplified), Bahasa Melayu, Bahasa Indonesian, Vietnamese and Thai.

 ## Getting Started